tomas7770/chimp-gb/README.md

     - MBC1 with ROM <= 512 KiB, RAM and battery

-    - MBC3 with RAM and battery
+    - MBC3 with RAM, battery, and RTC

     - MBC5 with RAM and battery

-- **Misc:** Timer and Divider implemented, Joypad input partially implemented

 ## Compiling